ryjen/the-fatherless/script-outline.md

 **Location:** Cassian’s House / Slave Quarters

+* Maro envious of slave privilege to have a child.
-* Maro witnesses Cassian’s plan; inner conflict between envy and moral conscience.
+* Witnesses Cassian’s plan; inner conflict between envy and moral conscience.
 * Seeks guidance from friends in the cult to **offer knowledge of Sael’s conception**.

 **Visuals:** Dimly lit corridors, Maro hesitates over letters and ledgers.